bearcove/dylo/con-cli/README.md

 * `-h, --help`: Print help information

 By default, changes are only made if the source mod crates have been modified more recently than their generated consumer crates.

+## con annotations, exporting interfaces etc.

+For how to write con-friendly code, see the documentation of the [con crate](https://docs.rs/con)